Stomach pain after vomiting often results from irritation and can be eased with hydration, rest, and gentle remedies.

 Medications and Remedies for Stomach Pain Relief Post-Vomiting

 Sometimes natural methods aren’t enough to calm intense discomfort.
-Certain medications can help but should be used cautiously.
+Certain medications can help, but they should be used cautiously.

 Over-the-Counter Options